 Some of these activities include sight-seeing at the Victoria Falls, elephant safaris, helicopter or microlight filps, a 111-metre bungee jump off the Victoria Falls Bridge, kayaking or jet boating in the Batoka Gorge below the falls, fishing, game viewing, white water rafting, Maramba Cultural Village.
 There are also quad bike trails, bicycle safaris to Victoria Falls and wilderness safaris with elephant rides and lion or rhino walks.
 The town has undergone tremendous growth and today Livingstone is a great Zambian tourist destination.

 Want to have a change of pace?
 Go angling on the Zambezi or take a leisurely breakfast, lunch or sunset cruise along the river.
 Don’t forget a steam train ride aboard the Royal Livingstone Express, which traverses the historic Mulobezi Railway line to the beautiful Victoria Falls Bridge.
 This will be your unforgettable experience!
 Are you interested in wide life?
 Check the Livingstone Reptile Park.

-The most well-known attraction is the mighty Victoria Falls, located about 10km from the City.
-When it’s at its peak just after the rain season, an average of 550,000 cubic liters of water pours down the cliff in a minute.
+The most well-known attraction is the mighty Victoria Falls, located about 11km from the City.
+When it’s at its peak just after the rain season, an average of 550,000 cubic litres of water pours down the cliff in a minute.
 The first white man to see the falls was the Scottish explorer David Livingstone, who was thrilled by the falls that he named it after Queen Victoria of England.
-The nearby Mosi-oa-tunya game park is home to antelopes, zebra and the recently re-introduced white rhino.
+The nearby Mosi-oa-tunya National Park is home to antelopes, zebra and the recently re-introduced white rhino.
 Bird watching and wild life safaris are under taken in the game park.

 Offers a wide variety of foods including African, barbecue, Caribbean and pizza.